avishaigonen123/CTF_writeups/hackthebox/Outbound/index.md

 we can see the file `/usr/bin/below` can be executed as `root` user with the `sudo` command, with no password required.

-when we google, for possible privilege esaclation, we can find this repo, https://github.com/00xCanelo/CVE-2025-27591
+when we google, for possible privilege escalation, we can find this repo, [https://github.com/00xCanelo/CVE-2025-27591](https://github.com/00xCanelo/CVE-2025-27591)

 i just downloaded the exploit, and executed the `exploit.sh`.